Where To Celebrate Arbor Day In Nebraska

 A boy walking along the Treetop Village at Arbor Day Farm Tree Adventure.

-And as a bonus, visit the Tree Adventure’s greenhouse to get your own free sapling to bring home to plant.
-The Morton Mansion at Arbor State Park is pretty interesting, but I wouldn’t recommend it for families with little ones since it’s pretty hands-off.
+The Morton Mansion at Arbor State Park is pretty interesting and located near the Tree Adventure.
+However, I wouldn’t recommend it for families with little ones since it’s pretty hands-off.
 If there are outdoor activities there, those would likely be better suited for youngsters.

 When is Arbor Day celebrated?